leenathomas01/Research-index/README.md

 ### Purpose

-This work approaches the repos on AI safety through system stability, memory behavior, and governance under power asymmetry, rather than model capability alone.
+This body of work examines **system stability, memory behavior, and governance under power asymmetry** across complex systems — especially where intelligence, infrastructure, and physical constraints intersect.

+Rather than focusing on model capability alone, these repositories explore how constraints, feedback loops, environment, and architecture determine whether advanced systems remain coherent over time.

 > **Scope Note:** Some entries are public; others are private or ongoing.
 Inclusion does not imply deployment readiness.

 ---

 ### Status Legend
 🟢 Public | 🔴 Private | 🟡 Ongoing | ⚪ Planned | ⚫ Experimental